adamdelancey/ms3-tips/README.md

 * I made the decision to have the site split into clear sections rather than one page.
 For all users, different pages for the home, tips, login and register page.
 For a logged in user, the Profile and Edit tip page, and for the Admin, additionally the Manage All page.
-Each page has the same navbar and the adjusting Navbar to ensure consistency and ease of use across the site.
+Each page has the same footer and the adjusting Navbar to ensure consistency and ease of use across the site.

 ## Skeleton